Willy-JL/Str8up-Menu/README.md

 # str8up-menu
 The first proper mod menu for Cyberpunk 2077

-I'm tired right now, I'll do this readme tomorrow
+I'm tired right now, I'll do this readme tomorrow.